GhanaWeb unveils Election Desk to bring you all sides of the election story

 For the elections, only eligible voters who are Ghanaian citizens and are at least 18 years old and above will be allowed to take part in the exercise.

-The country’s electoral body, the Electoral Commission on their part has captured the biometric data of over 16 million Ghanaians following the just ended compilation exercise of a new voters register.
+The country’s electoral body, the Electoral Commission, on it's part has captured the biometric data of over 16 million Ghanaians following the just ended compilation exercise of a new voters register.

 Send your news stories to and via WhatsApp on +233 55 2699 625.